dmnfarrell/epitopemap/README.md

 #### Background

 This web2py application is designed to allow binding predictions to be run for multiple proteins, such as a whole bacterial genome.
+The home page and help page is at http://dmnfarrell.github.io/epitopemap/

 #### Installation